Alex-Fan777/Alex-Fan777.github.io/_posts/2023-05-23-gradient-descent.md

 Commonly used gradient descent method
 Stochastic Gradient Descent Algorithm
-In order to overcome the disadvantage of batch gradient descent, some people have proposed the Stochastic Gradient Descent algorithm, which randomly selects only one sample for calculation each time the coefficient is updated.
-Therefore, it can not only reduce the number of iterations, save calculation time, but also prevent memory overflow and reduce computational overhead.
-However, random gradient descent also has a drawback, as each update may not follow the correct direction, which can lead to optimization fluctuations (disturbances).
-That is, if the parameter update frequency is too fast, there may be oscillations of the objective function value near the optimal value, and high-frequency parameter updates can lead to high square errors.
-However, on the other hand, one advantage of the fluctuation caused by the random gradient decline is that for areas like basins (that is, many local minimum points), the characteristics of this fluctuation may make the optimization direction jump from the current local minimum point to another better local minimum point, so that for non convex function, it may eventually converge to a better local extreme point, or even the global extreme point.
+The random gradient descent algorithm is an optimization method proposed to overcome some problems of batch gradient descent.
+Unlike batch gradient descent where all samples are used for parameter updates each time, random gradient descent only randomly selects one sample at a time to calculate the gradient and update the parameters.
+The advantage of doing so is that it can reduce the number of iterations, save computational time, and avoid memory overflow and reduce computational overhead.

+However, there is also a drawback to random gradient descent, which is that each parameter update may not follow the correct direction, which may lead to fluctuations in the optimization process.
+In other words, if parameter updates are too frequent, it may approach the objective function value of the optimal value, and high-frequency parameter updates may lead to higher square errors.

+On the other hand, fluctuations caused by random gradient descent also have an advantage.
+In areas such as basins (where there are many local minima), this fluctuation can cause the optimization process to jump from the current local minima to another better local minima, and may even eventually converge to a better local or global minima.
+Therefore, although random gradient descent may introduce some fluctuations, it also provides a certain opportunity for the optimization process to find better solutions.

 ![image](https://github.com/Alex-Fan777/Alex-Fan777.github.io/assets/132428764/47566178-6b96-433a-a793-8a48930cb5ca)